SCU President Kevin O’Brien, S.J. Celebrates Gentleness and Gratitude of St. Ignatius

-For his first major homily as the 29th President of Santa Clara University, Kevin O’Brien, S.J., on Wednesday couldn’t have asked for a more inspired occasion: the celebration of the feast of St. Ignatius of Loyola, who founded the Society of Jesus, O’Brien’s clerical order that also guides SCU.
+For his first major homily as the 29th President of Santa Clara University, Kevin O’Brien, S.J., on Wednesday couldn’t have asked for a more inspired occasion: the celebration of the feast of St. Ignatius of Loyola, who founded the Society of Jesus, O’Brien’s clerical order and the one that guides SCU.

-July 31 memorializes the 1556 death of Ignatius, but it was the Jesuit saint’s life and lessons from his “spiritual exercises” — faith-deepening habits and practices— that O’Brien focused on during the midday Mass at the Mission Church.
+July 31 memorializes the 1556 death of Ignatius, but it was the Jesuit saint’s life and lessons from his “spiritual exercises”—faith-deepening habits and practices—that was the focus of the Mass at the Mission Church.

-Before an audience of several hundred faculty, staff, students and community members, the university’s new president outlined two particular Ignatian virtues–gentleness and gratitude–which he believes everyone can practice more often.
+Before an audience of several hundred faculty, staff, students and community members, the university’s new president outlined two particular Ignatian virtues–gentleness and gratitude–that everyone can practice more often.

 “Imagine if were more gentle with one another… if we were more open to learn from another,” he asked the congregation.
 “Imagine if we put communication with one another in the context of love: a mutual giving and receiving… realizing that no one has a monopoly on truth.”

-O’Brien also challenged congregants to live “more gratefully, realizing that we are steeped in God’s presence.”
+O'Brien challenged the congregants to live “more gratefully, realizing that we are steeped in God’s presence.”

 It’s not always easy, he acknowledged.
-Being gentle is hard, for instance, when we meet people with whom we disagree, or when “we are surrounded with politics that is so often coarse and divisive,” said O’Brien.
+Being gentle is hard when we meet people with whom we disagree, or when “we are surrounded with politics that is so often coarse and divisive,” O’Brien said.